https://hgic.clemson.edu/

 Removing water from any surface-water pumps is a must for the winter.
 Even a tiny amount of water left in a pump casing can freeze and crack the casing, requiring some expensive repair.
 As little as ¼ inch of water in the bottom of a pump casing has been known to freeze and crack a pump casing.

 Drip tubing is extremely flexible, so even if drip systems are placed on top of the ground, freezing is not an issue for them.
-There has been an instance of a low-lying emitter freezing over winter due to runoff collecting in the depression, but that seems to be quite rare.
+There has been an instance of a low-lying emitter freezing over winter due to runoff collecting in the depression, but that seems quite rare.

 Summary